Jellyfish-AI/jf_agent/README.md

 4. Show the keys and field names for all of your Jira custom fields (to aid in agent configuration) (`print_all_jira_fields`).

+5. Show the names and urls of Git repositories that may be missing from Jellyfish by looking at the Development Jira custom field (to aid in agent configuration)(`print_apparently_missing_git_repos`).

 Data that you download from Jira and/or Git may be scrubbed to remove sensitive fields and values before you send it to Jellyfish.

 ## Installation / Configuration